Kornelch/ChroTeMoVi/UserManual.md

 ![chroteTest](http://i.imgur.com/k8i0VTm.jpg)

-If this succeed, you should be able to run and use ChroTeMo or ChroTeVi (see next section).
+If this succeeds, you should be able to run and use ChroTeMo or ChroTeVi (see next section).

 ![ChroTemoRun](http://i.imgur.com/ugWHmHT.jpg)